Steiner: F1 needs professional stewards

 "I'm trying to find out because nobody can explain it to me!
 I mean I was just doing emails at the moment and trying to look at pictures and I think there was no collision."

-F1 has a rotating panel of part-time stewards who decide driver penalties at every event.
+F1 penalties are decided by a rotating panel of FIA stewards who decide driver penalties at every event.

 Critics of this system have said it leads to inconsistency in decisions.